adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #274 Paused some of the projects due to the influx of job applications and resumes that came through in the last few days.

+#275 Have started the Google Cloud Certificate path and the AWS Certificate path now that I have a tech job to be started on 11/28